White Washing Tutorial

 Are you looking to create a weathered, whitewashed look?
 Look no further, you've come to the right place to learn how!

-In this tutorial we'll show you how to give your furniture a wash of color while allowing the beautiful wood grain to peak through.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!
+In this tutorial we'll show you how to give your furniture a wash of color while allowing the beautiful wood grain to peek through.

 If you're working with a raw wood surface, start by using a metal brush to open the pores of the wood.